yasen-yankov/ios-docs/Guides/Chart/getting-started.md

     #import <TelerikUI/TelerikUI.h>

-Type the following code in **viewDidLoad** method:
+Type the following code in <code>viewDidLoad</code> method:

 	TKChart *chart = [[TKChart alloc] initWithFrame:CGRectInset(self.view.bounds, 15, 15)];
     chart.autoresizingMask = UIViewAutoresizingFlexibleWidth | UIViewAutoresizingFlexibleHeight;
     [self.view addSubview:chart];

 This code creates a new instance of TKChart and adds it as a subview of the ViewController's main view.
-The **autoresizingMask** property is set in order to allow correct resizing of the chart when the device is rotated in landscape mode.
+The <code>autoresizingMask</code> property is set in order to allow correct resizing of the chart when the device is rotated in landscape mode.

 The next step is to create some random data that will be consumed by the chart.
 You can use the following code: